 After years of Python (and JS) programming in the industry, I got tired of the instability of the ecosystem, the lack of type warnings, its slowness, the GIL… then I finally got hooked into Common Lisp.
 It was not an easy start, and it is not always a perfect wedding, but I am an order of magnitude more satisfied with CL than with Python.
-I am much more effective writing a Lisp program.
+I am much more productive writing a Lisp program.
 It is also much more fun.

 I now use CL for all my personal projects as well as for my new commercial applications, either "glue" scripts or web apps, that are used by real clients.
 I run my own small business [*].

 I now explore the video format, where I condense and organize even more the information, step by step.
-I truly think this is the most effective way to start with Lisp right now.
+I truly think this is the most effective way to start with Common Lisp right now.

 Vincent